programistka/personal-website/content/blog/using-gatsby-with-netlify-cms/index.md

 ## Conclusion

-If you’re interested in learning more about how Gatsby and Netlify CMS work together, you can explore [the source code](https://github.com/robertcoopercode/gatsby-netlify-cms) for the above example application, refer to the [Gatsby](https://www.gatsbyjs.org/docs/) and [Netlify CMS](https://www.netlifycms.org/docs/intro/) documentation, as well as look at a [starter template](https://github.com/netlify-templates/gatsby-starter-netlify-cms) for Gatsby and Netlify CMS.
+If you’re interested in learning more about how Gatsby and Netlify CMS work together, you can explore <Link to="https://github.com/robertcoopercode/gatsby-netlify-cms">the source code</Link> for the above example application, refer to the <Link to="https://www.gatsbyjs.org/docs/">Gatsby</Link> and <Link to="https://www.netlifycms.org/docs/intro/">Netlify CMS</Link> documentation, as well as look at a <Link to="https://github.com/netlify-templates/gatsby-starter-netlify-cms">starter template</Link> for Gatsby and Netlify CMS.